-As soon as possible in April is the notices of appraised value are mailed to homestead properties.
-The remaining properties are sent notices of appraised value by the last week of April or at least by May 1st each year.
+Notices were sent out in early May 2019.
 Once notices are sent the staff begins to visit with property owners to try to resolve issues they may have with the current valuation of their property.
 Most value disputes are resolved in this manner.

-2018 County-Wide Sales Ratio Information
+2019 County-Wide Sales Ratio Information

 The information in this section is statistical information on the level of appraisal within the Aransas County Appraisal District.
-This information was compiled from sales with a date range of 1/1/2018 to 01/01/2019.
+This information was compiled from sales with a date range of 1/1/2019 to 1/1/2020.
 This analysis took into consideration all sales whether or not they were considered to be valid sales for the time period.
 The study also includes foreclosures as an indicator of value.

+Median 99.29%

+Average Mean 1.0189%

-Median 98.02% Average Mean 64.86% Weighted Mean 96.45%
+Weighted Mean 1.00%

 During the appraisal process, ratio studies are used to determine if the market area being examined needs adjustment.
 This ratio information represents the entire county and most specific market areas will have ratios that differ from these numbers.
-The ratios for 2018 were skewed significantly due to the diminished nature of a large number of properties across the county in the aftermath of Hurricane Harvey, and the diverse nature of their condition at the time of sale.
+The ratios for 2019 were skewed significantly due to the diminished nature of a large number of properties across the county in the aftermath of Hurricane Harvey, and the diverse nature of their condition at the time of sale.